 If a student has a grade grievance, the following process needs to be followed:

-- In an effort to resolve the issue, the student MUST meet with the MCC faculty or staff member that is directly related to the situation.
+- In an effort to resolve the issue, the student MUST meet with the MCC faculty or staff member and, if applicable, the program director that is directly related to the situation.
 In the event that this fails to produce a resolution, the student may proceed to step 2.

 - To submit a formal complaint, begin by clicking here, log-in, review the Grievance Process, and select ‘Next Page’ (found on the right-hand side, toward the bottom of the page).
 The complaint should express the grievance and give cause for the review by the campus dean.
 At this time, the student can provide documentation to support his/her position.
 Within ten (10) business days of submitting the Student Grievance Form, the student will receive notification from the campus dean that a meeting with all involved parties will be arranged to formally discuss the concern.
 If this formal discussion fails to produce a resolution, the student may proceed to step 3.
 If a student chooses to proceed they must submit a written appeal to the campus dean.